charliermarsh/autobot/README.md

 ## Limitations

 1. Running Autobot consumes OpenAI credits and thus could cost you money.
 Be careful!
+2. By default, Autobot uses OpenAI's `text-davinci-002` model, though `autobot run` accepts a `--model` parameter, allowing you to select an alternative OpenAI model.
+Note, though, that OpenAI's Codex models are currently in a private beta.
-2. To speed up execution, Autobot calls out to the OpenAI API in parallel.
+4. To speed up execution, Autobot calls out to the OpenAI API in parallel.
 If you haven't upgraded to a paid account, you may hit rate-limit errors.
 You can pass `--nthreads 1` to `autobot run` to disable multi-threading.
 Running Autobot over large codebases is not recommended (yet).
-3. Depending on the transform type, Autobot will attempt to generate a patch for every function or every class.
+5. Depending on the transform type, Autobot will attempt to generate a patch for every function or every class.
 Any function or class that's "too long" for GPT-3's maximum prompt size will be skipped.
-4. Autobot isn't smart enough to handle nested functions (or nested classes), so nested functions will likely be processed and appear twice.
+6. Autobot isn't smart enough to handle nested functions (or nested classes), so nested functions will likely be processed and appear twice.
-5. Autobot only supports Python code for now.
+7. Autobot only supports Python code for now.
 (Autobot relies on parsing the AST to extract relevant code snippets, so additional languages require extending AST support.)

 ## License